Indian Wedding in Spain: 2026 Packages (Barcelona & Mallorca)

 • Finca Amalur (Marbella): Mansion with no sound curfew per venue page; close to Málaga Airport.

-• Ritz-Carlton Tenerife, Abama: Multiple indoor/outdoor sites; coordinate ballroom late finishes with events.
+• Ritz-Carlton Tenerife, Abama: Multiple indoor and/or outdoor sites; coordinate ballroom late finishes with events.

 Final thoughts

-Spain gives you exactly what an Indian wedding needs: space for multi-day ritual, food taken seriously, and room to dance late.
-The trick is pairing your design and rites with the right venue anatomy: outdoors for emotion and views, indoors for the late-night energy all threaded together with precise logistics.
+Spain gives you exactly what an Indian wedding needs.
+Space for multi-day ritual, food taken seriously, and room to dance late.
+The trick is pairing your design and rites with the right venue anatomy: outdoors for emotion and views, indoors for the late night energy all combined together with precise logistics.

-If you’d like, we’ll translate this guide into a bespoke plan for your dates and guest count, shortlist two late-night-friendly venues per region, and produce a side-by-side budget with veg/Jain menus and a clear cut-off/permit strategy.
+If you’d like, we’ll translate this guide into a bespoke plan for your dates and guest count, shortlist two late-night-friendly venues per region, and produce a budget with menus and a clear permit strategy.

 Ready to start?
-Tell us your target month, guest count, and vibe (rustic finca, beachfront chic, castle romance, or city-cool), and we’ll get to work.
+Tell us your target month, guest count, and vibe, and we’ll get to work.

 BOOK YOUR FREE CONSULTATION WITH US